-Fire Emblem Heroes – Tap Battle: Illusory Dungeon – #6, Summer of Heroes
+Fire Emblem Heroes – Tap Battle: Illusory Dungeon – #7, Festival of Heroes

 Fire Emblem Heroes – Tap Battle: Illusory Dungeon – Next or Upcoming events

-The 6th Tap Battle: Illusory Dungeon event for Fire Emblem Heroes is called “Summer of Heroes”, and it takes place from July 11th to August 11th.
+The 7th Tap Battle: Illusory Dungeon event for Fire Emblem Heroes is called “Festival of Heroes”, and it takes place from August 11th to September 9th.

 All stages are not available right from the beginning, but are added regularly as the event progresses: